toriborish/Recipes/docs/source/Recipes/Desserts/GrapefruitCookies.rst

 .. makes:: around 24 cookies (fewer if lots of dough is sampled)

-..
-   If you have a single set of ingredients:

 .. ingredients::

    - 1 cup sugar (plus a little extra for dipping)